Jennie-geo/Jennie-geo/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently working with @Decagon
+- 🔭 I’m currently working as a backend Developer with Squareme, A payment company in Lagos, Nigeria
 - :computer: Most used line of code `git commit -m "finished implementing issue section"`
-- 🤔 I’m looking for a challenging project to hop on, i'm open to collaborations 😊. checkout [My portfolio website]("https://muazuabu.netlify.app/")
+- 🤔 I’m looking for a challenging project to hop on, i'm open to collaborations 😊.
 - 📫 How to reach me: isintumejenny@gmail.com.
 - ⚡ Fun fact: I am a movie freak.
-If am not coding, am watching movie.
+If am not coding, I'm watching movie.
 Most times, i forget to EAT when i am in my movie realm, it still amuses me.

 #### Top Technologies